Do We Still Need Non-digital Ways of Remembering and Sharing Experiences?

 A category of “otherness” that keeps us eternally searching

-Placing the natural world in a category of "otherness," may keep us eternally searching for a missing piece of ourselves.
+Placing the natural world in a category of "otherness" keeps us eternally searching for a missing piece of ourselves.

 You might be going to say: Wasn’t I just taking pics so I could remember?